The third workday after Christmas vacation, or Three Kings Day and returning to mundania

 About fontfollyI've loved reading for as long as I can remember.
 I write fantasy, science fiction, mystery, and nonfiction.
 For more than 20 years I edited and published an anthropomorphic sci-fi/space opera literary fanzine.
 I attend and work on the staff for several anthropormorphics, anime, and science fiction conventions.
 I live near Seattle with my wonderful husband, still completely amazed that he puts up with me at all.

-- Friday Five (political theatre edition)
+- Friday Five (moms standing tall edition)

 I've loved reading for as long as I can remember.
 I write fantasy, science fiction, mystery, and nonfiction.
 For more than 20 years I edited and published an anthropomorphic sci-fi/space opera literary fanzine.
 I attend and work on the staff for several anthropormorphics, anime, and science fiction conventions.
 I live near Seattle with my wonderful husband, still completely amazed that he puts up with me at all.